Temporary Work Locations & Commuting Expenses Tax Deductions

-About Falcon Expenses, Inc.
+About Falcon Expenses

-Falcon Expenses is an iOS solution for expense tracking and management.
-Scan receipts, we type merchant, date and amount, auto-track mileage expenses via GPS and log billable hours with an integrated timer.
-Quickly organize expenses by time period, project or client and easily prepare reports for email to anyone in PDF or spreadsheet formats, all from your phone.
-Use for reimbursements, taxes, record keeping or invoicing.
-Falcon Expenses is great for professionals, freelancers, realtors, business travelers, truckers and more.
-Find out more, here.
+Automatically track mileage expenses and expenses, keep an odometer log, receipt vault and log billable hours.
+Quickly organize expenses by time period, project, or client.
+Easily prepare reports to email to anyone in PDF or spreadsheet formats, all from your phone.
+Use for keeping track of tax deductions, reimbursements, taxes, record keeping, and more.
+Falcon Expenses is great for self-employed, freelancers, realtors, business travelers, truckers, and more.

 We are a team of writers and contributors with a passion for creating valuable content for small business owners, self-employed, entrepreneurs, and more.

 Feel free to reach out to use as email@example.com

 Generally, the cost of a car, plus sales tax and improvements, is a capital expense.
 Because the benefits last longer than 1 year, you generally can’t deduct a capital expense.
 However, you can recover this cost through the section 179 deduction (the deduction allowed by section 179 of the Internal Revenue Code), special depreciation allowance, and depreciation deductions.
 Depreciation allows you to recover the cost over more than 1 year by deducting part of it each year.
 The section 179 deduction, special depreciation allowance, and depreciation deductions are discussed later.